Willgran/nosql-challenge/README.md

 Use NoSQL_setup_starter.ipynb for this section of the challenge.

--Import the data provided in the establishments.json file from your Terminal.
+Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
-Copy the text you used to *import your data from your Terminal to a markdown cell in your notebook.
+Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.

 Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).